Kamillon125/bonk/index.md

 The alt layer changes what some letters do, admittedly I don't mind the same finger bigrams myself so I haven't messed around with this layer, but if you hold down AltGr (the right alt) some letters will change.
 Here is what the actual fully complete bonk layout looks like.
 <img src="https://cdn.discordapp.com/attachments/465932114089607169/964179225772961842/bonk6.png" alt="the final final final final final final bonk">
 <br>The bottom legends show what the key does with AltGr pressed down

+disclaimer: i have not tested this feature out yet and it sounds incredibly stupid but there is a slim chance that it might work.
 <br><br><br><br>

 [^2]: Bonk's beta name was greg